Sniffdog/Sniffdogminer/Bin/Ethash-Claymore/Readme!!!.txt

 	This feature is disabled by default ("-tstop 0").
 You also should specify non-zero value for "-tt" option to enable this option.
 	If it turned off wrong card, it will close miner in 30 seconds.
 	You can also specify negative value to close miner immediately instead of stopping GPU, for example, "-tstop -95" will close miner as soon as any GPU reach 95C temperature.

+-tstart	set start temperature for overheated GPU that was previously stopped with "-tstop" option.
+For example, "-tstop 95 -tstart 50" disables GPU when it reaches 95C and re-enables it when it reaches 50C.
+	You can also specify values for every card, for example "-tstart 50,55,50".
+Note that "-tstart" option value must be less than "-tstop" option value.
+	This feature is disabled by default ("-tstart 0").
+You also should specify non-zero value for "-tt" option to enable this option.

 -fanmax	set maximal fan speed, in percents, for example, "-fanmax 80" will set maximal fans speed to 80%.
 You can also specify values for every card, for example "-fanmax 50,60,70".
 	This option works only if miner manages cooling, i.e. when "-tt" option is used to specify target temperature.
 Default value is "100".